mdb/mdb.github.io/content/blog/2022-11-08-advanced-terraform-logic.md

 teaser: A case study illustrating Terraform techniques for expressing moderately complex business logic.
 ---

 _Critics often argue [Terraform](https://terraform.io) is limiting and doesn't adequately enable the expression of complex logic in HCL.
-While imperfect, Terraform does indeed often accommodate complex logic needs in my experience.
+While imperfect, Terraform does indeed often accommodate complex logic.
 As a reference example, the following illustrates how Terraform constructs such as `for_each`, `for`/`in`, `if`, `try`, various [functions](https://developer.hashicorp.com/terraform/language/functions), and custom `local` data structures can be used to successfully satisfy a relatively complex, logic-intensive use case._

 [github.com/mdb/terraform-advanced-logic-demo](https://github.com/mdb/terraform-advanced-logic-demo) homes the source code referenced throughout this post.